Vanderwolfs Pyramid Pine Trees

 |Growth Rate:||3-5 feet year|

-Vanderwolfs Pyramid Limber Pine produces soft foliage that resembles a Cedar from a distance.
+Vanderwolfs Pyramid Pine or Limber Pine produces soft foliage that resembles a Cedar from a distance.
 It is remarkably tolerant of conditions and is an important component in Midwestern windbreaks.

 Native Vanderwolfs Pyramid Limber Pine Trees